eclipse-archived/recommenders/CONTRIBUTING.md

 - `git commit -a -m "[releng] ${NEXT_VERSION}-SNAPSHOT"`
 - Make sure that a `Change-Id` and `Signed-off-by` header are part of the commit message.
-- `git push origin HEAD:refs/for/master`
+- `git push origin HEAD:refs/for/maintenance`

 Wait till **both** commits have been built successfully by [Gerrit code review](https://git.eclipse.org/r/#/q/project:recommenders/org.eclipse.recommenders), only then submit the first one.
-Then wait till [the Hudson build](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders/) is successful, then check out the merge commit and tag it.
+Then wait till the [maintenance Hudson build](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders-maintenance/) is successful, then check out the merge commit and tag it.

 * `git fetch`
-* `git checkout origin/master`
+* `git checkout origin/maintenance`
 * `git tag v${RELEASE_VERSION}`
 * `git push origin v${RELEASE_VERSION}`

 Submit the second change.

-After both [builds](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders/) have been successful, promote the release build to the [milestones](download.eclipse.org/recommenders/updates/milestones/) and [stable](download.eclipse.org/recommenders/updates/stable/) update sites:
+After both [builds](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders-maintenance/) have been successful, promote the release build to the [maintenance-milestones](download.eclipse.org/recommenders/updates/maintenance-milestones/) and [stable](download.eclipse.org/recommenders/updates/stable/) update sites:

-- In [Hudson](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders/), select the release build.
+- In [Hudson](https://hudson.eclipse.org/recommenders/job/org.eclipse.recommenders-maintenance/), select the release build.
 - Select *Promotion Status* and start the `milestones` jobs
 - Enter a `MILESTONES_VERSION` parameter of `v${RELEASE_VERSION}.R`
 - Select *Promotion Status* and start the `stable` jobs
 - Enter a `STABLE_VERSION` parameter of `v${RELEASE_VERSION}`
 - Select *Configure* and assign a *DisplayName* of v`$RECOMMENDERS_RELEASE`

-The new version is now available for download.
+The new maintenance version is now available for download.

 ### Bugzilla